Documentation Index

-Every Slideless API endpoint (except the public token-basedgetSharedPresentation) requires a single header:
+Every Slideless API endpoint (except the public token-basedgetSharedPresentation) authenticates via the standard bearer token header:

 Key prefixes